Subjects

 The College has its own Music House: a small purpose-built recital room with two grand pianos and a harpsichord, which doubles as a practice-room for College.
 All music students at St Catherine’s also have an electronic keyboard in their room, for use with headphones.
 St Catherine’s has one of the larger college libraries in the university, a convenient place to work as well as borrow books and scores, open until midnight on weekdays during term.

-St Catherine’s offers a number of music-related scholarships:
+St Catherine’s offers a number of music-related scholarships, all of which are open to Catz students studying any subject:

 The Répétiteur Scholarship is designed for pianists interested in accompanying and conducting; the duties are split between assisting with practical music in the college and acting as répétiteur with the Oxford-based ‘New Chamber Opera’ company.
 Students who have held this scholarship have gone on to postgraduate study in performance and conducting at conservatoires and been appointed to positions in national opera companies.